 (a) all descriptive specifications, illustrations, drawings, data dimensions, and weights stated in the Company’s fact sheets, price lists or advertising material are indicative only and that they have not relied on such information;

-(b) in the event asbestos or any other toxic substances are discovered at the worksite that it is their responsibility to ensure the safe removal of the same.
+(b) in the event asbestos or any other toxic substances are discovered at the Site that it is their responsibility to ensure the safe removal of the same.
 The Customer further agrees to indemnify the Company against any costs incurred by the Company as a consequence of such discovery.
 Under no circumstances will the Company handle removal of asbestos product, unless otherwise agreed between the Company and the Customer;

 (c) the Company’s quotation for repairs to existing roofs shall be based only on the replacement of damaged roofing/cladding and/or any other roofing materials and shall not include the replacement of roofing/cladding and/or any other roofing materials with slight imperfections unless authorised by the Customer prior to the commencement of the Works.
-If the Customer requests the replacement of roofing/cladding and/or any other roofing materials that have slight imperfections but the Company does not deem to be defective or affect the integrity of the roof then this shall be a variation to the original quotation and clause 6.2 will apply;
+If the Customer requests the replacement of roofing/cladding and/or any other roofing materials that have slight imperfections, but the Company does not deem to be defective or affect the integrity of the roof then this shall be a variation to the original quotation and clause 6.2 will apply;

-(d) the Company is only responsible for parts that are replaced by the Company and that in the event that other parts/goods, subsequently fail, the Customer agrees to indemnify the Company against any loss or damage to the Works, or caused thereby, or any part thereof howsoever arising; and
+(d) the Company is only responsible for parts that are replaced by the Company and that in the event that other parts/goods, subsequently fail, the Customer agrees to indemnify the Company against any loss or damage to the Works, or caused thereby, or any part thereof howsoever arising;

-(e) no persons other than those authorised or employed by the Company are to walk on the treated roof surface for a period of twenty-one (21) days after completion of the job and at no time are any persons permitted to be in the areas of the Works. the Company shall not be liable for any loss, damages, injuries, or costs however arising resulting from the Customer’s failure to comply with this clause; and
+(e) no persons other than those authorised or employed by the Company are to walk on the treated roof surface for a period of twenty-one (21) days after completion of the job and at no time are any persons permitted to be in the areas of the Works.
+The Company shall not be liable for any loss, damages, injuries, or costs however arising resulting from the Customer’s failure to comply with this clause;

 (f) the Company accepts no liability for any subsequent loss or damage (including, but not limited to, internal water damage) to the Customer’s property which may occur during the cleaning process where such loss or damage is due to pre-existing faults or leaks; and